theodox/tadwtf/tadwtf_outline.md

 		- Every artists knows this while working
 			- do don't forget it when thinking about how the production is designed
 		-  You should expect... no, demand! -- good strategic insights from your TAD
+	*  TA's are good at strategy because
+		-  They know both sides of the equation #leonardo
+			+  Can talk to both sides
+			+  Can help negotiate production decisions
+				-  Marcus' physics story
+				-  Gabe's 'intuition' story (? maybe)
+				-  Jeff's recolor story
+					+  sometimes the two views are very different!
+		-  They have production know-how
+			+  eating your own dogfood is good
+				- TAs do; tools programmers usually don't
+				- Ben's photoshop file story
+		-  They've usually seen the results of mistakes close up!
+			+  bad decisions often land in our laps
+			+  We know the hard truth:
+				- no handshake agreement lasts
+				- everything is iterative
+				- yesterday's stretch goal is tomorrow's front line feature
 	* Side note: Strategy and organization
 		-  Is TA a department or group?
 		-  Personally I don't much care